radsungura/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 6. prints the chessboard.
 7. prints the sum of the two diagonals of a square matrix of integers.
 100. ets the value of a pointer to a char.
+101. file that contains the password for the crackme2 executable